-Step 8: Gaining Support for Implementing Retail Ready Packaging
+Step 8: Gaining Support for Retail Ready Packaging

 Major package redesigns such as implementing retail ready packaging will undoubtedly require multiple levels of approval and buy-in within your organization.
-Be prepared and build your case for why RRP is important and how the business can benefit.
+Be prepared and build your case for why retail ready packaging is important and how the business can benefit.
 Some example of questions you should be prepared to answer include:

 - How much will this cost?